 You can listen to this 2.40 minute minicast, based on a December 2013 interview by Dave Ellwand, BBC North Radio Merseyside presenter, in which I explain the inspiration, focus and purpose of my photography, courses and illustrated talks that I present to school pupils and adults across the UK.
 Here is the link

-Read some of the many comments and endorsements I have received from the public, school pupils, teachers, professionals and experts, including; Tom Murphy, Liverpool sculptor; Doug Allan, wildlife cameraman; Dr Jonathan Shackleton, cousin of legendary Antarctic explorer, Ernest Shackleton; HH Judge David Swift, from Liverpool; Fiona Barrick, primary school teacher; Emma McColm, public servant; John Clark, Headmaster at Birkenhead School; Ilyas Patel, accountant, and many more.
+Read some of the many comments and endorsements I have received from the public, school pupils, teachers, professionals and experts, including; Philip Dukes, International Viola player, Tom Murphy, Liverpool sculptor; Doug Allan, wildlife cameraman; Dr Jonathan Shackleton, cousin of legendary Antarctic explorer, Ernest Shackleton; HH Judge David Swift, from Liverpool; Fiona Barrick, primary school teacher; Emma McColm, public servant; John Clark, ex-Headmaster at Birkenhead School; Ilyas Patel, accountant, and many more.
 Endorsements come in many forms, and some of my favourites are from the young schoolchildren who take time to draw pictures to send to me.
 It is said, ‘a picture paints a thousand words’ and for me, these wonderful drawings mean more than any written words could express.

-With over 40 Illustrated Talks, I present to Schools, Adult Colleges, Universities, Professional and Social Groups.
-My audiences are broad and varied, from 4/5 year old school children up to 6th Form pupils, and adults of all ages.
+With 44 Illustrated Talks, I present to Schools, Adult Colleges, Universities, Professional and Social Groups.
+My audiences are broad and varied, from 5 year old school children up to 6th Form pupils, and adults of all ages, including a lady and gentleman in their nineties.
 My three Illustrated Talks brochures can be downloaded by visiting the Schools and the Illustrated Talks pages.
-All my talks are based around the wildlife, landscapes and peoples I have encountered on trips, my passions and personal experiences.
+All my talks are based around the wildlife, landscapes, buildings, art works and peoples I have encountered on trips, my passions and personal experiences.

 ‘I do not give talks on places I have not been to, or on topics that I have not studied, experienced or been involved with at first hand’.